 Arguably, most people’s biggest monthly cost is rent.
 Unfortunately, it’s also a cost that the majority of us can’t do anything about.

 If you are fortunate enough to be able to move back in with your parents or relatives, and still be able to commute to work, it’s an option worth considering.
 Even if you do it for just three months, you will have the opportunity to put three months’ worth of rent into your mortgage savings account.

 Alternatively, you could look at becoming a property guardian.
 Some companies, such as Camelot, look after listed buildings and need people to live in them to ensure they are well looked after.
 This is usually a much cheaper option than living in a standard rental property.
 However, it’s not for everyone, because there’s often no guarantee of how long you can stay.

 Putting your cash into a savings account should help it to appreciate in value – meaning you will have a larger mortgage deposit to put down when you are ready to put in an offer on a new home.

 Depending on how long you want to wait before buying a home, you can find savings accounts that will work for you in the short term, but offer small rewards, or more long-term savings accounts for larger rewards.

 However, the interest rate for the UK set by the Bank of England is also a factor in determining how much banks and other savings account providers are willing to give you in interest.
-At the time of writing, the base rate is just 0.25% – so you are unlikely to find many accounts offering high returns on your savings by putting them into another account.
+The base rate is currently 3.5% – so ensure you wouldn't find higher returns on your savings by putting them into another account.

 Ways to maximise the interest you receive on your mortgage savings account include: